 - Keep cupboard and food on locked down.
 Mice can chew through cardboard and plastic so move any boxed or plastic bag food items on the counter and in the cupboard into sealed glass containers.
 Or keep items in the fridge—I know it’s weird to keep a box of Instant Rice in the fridge, but I promise you it doesn’t change how it cooks or tastes.
 If you spill or drop food, immediately clean it up, especially from the floor, counter, or cupboard.

 - Eliminate moisture.
 Make sure to immediately clean up any standing water around tubs and sinks and report any water leaking that appears in the ceiling or wall immediately to a landlord.
-As noted earlier, mice and other pests are attracted to water so maintained a dry environment is helpful for keeping pests at bay and also preventing mold!
+As noted earlier, mice and other pests are attracted to water so maintain a dry environment is helpful for keeping pests at bay and also preventing mold!

 - Eliminate cardboard storage.
 Bedbugs love to hide in it and rodents can easily chew through it.
 Instead, consider using hard plastic totes for storing items for the season or long-term (especially clothes and bedding).